-Call your authorized company to inform it of the slam, and
+Call your authorized provider to inform it of the slam, and

 that you want to be switched back with the same calling plan you had before the

-Also, tell your authorized local telephone company that you
+Also, tell your authorized local provider that you

 want all charges for switching companies removed from your bill.